marcusjang/iota-discord-project-bot/README.md

 * Install dependencies using your favourite node package manager
 * You are good to go just with `node index`!

+## Workflow

+1. The project owner adds a project to the bot's approval queue, using `!project add`
+1. Moderators approve the project, making it visible and ready for applications
+1. When people apply for the project the project owner is notified on whether they will accept or decline
+1. Upon acceptance the applicant is sent an URL for the project, hopefully a Discord invite

 ## Commands

 * `!project`